bioimage-io/spec-bioimage-io/README.md

 - `attachments`
 Dictionary of text keys and URI values to additional, relevant files.

+- [`pacakged_by`]
+The person(s) that have packaged and uploaded this model.
+Only needs to be specified if different from `authors` in the root weights`, see `weights` for more details.

+- [`parent`] Parent model from which this model has been derived, e.g. by finetuning the weights of this model on a different dataset.
+  - `id` Url of another model available on bioimage.io or path to a local model in the bioimage.io specification.
+In addition to the
+  - `hash` hash of the weights of the parent models

 - `inputs`
 Describes the input tensors expected by this model.
 Must be a list of *tensor specification keys*.